mk6i/retro-aim-server/docs/LINUX.md

    By default, you can enter *any* screen name and password at the AIM sign-in screen to auto-create an account.

    > Account auto-creation is meant to be a convenience feature for local development.
-In a production deployment, you should set `DISABLE_AUTH=false` in `settings.bat` to enforce account authentication.
+In a production deployment, you should set `DISABLE_AUTH=false` in `settings.env` to enforce account authentication.
 User accounts can be created via the [User Management API](../README.md#user-management).